National Library of Sweden, A 171

 Latin

 Two sections of Comestor's text have been mixed up and transposed: on f.
 17v, in the middle of the chapter listed as ‘De dispersione filiorum Noe’, at ‘etiam plane prophetauit’ (Migne col. 1088C), the scribe skips part of the text - from ‘Et predixit discipulo suo’ (Migne col. 1088C) to ‘mortuus est in Haran’ (Migne col. 1091D), which is inserted instead on ff.
 26r–27r, with the transposition noted in the margin by a second hand.
 At f.
 17v, the scribe has instead inserted the section beginning in the middle of the chapter designated as ‘De labore Rebece in partu geminorum’ at ‘et concepit mulier’ (Migne col. 1109D) and ending on f.
-19r with ‘Serapis nominatus est’ (Migne, col. 1112D); this transposition is also noted in the margin, at the end of the displaced section, on f.
-19r, and on f.
+19r with ‘Serapis nominatus est’ (Migne, col. 1112D); this transposition is also noted in the margin on f.
+19r, at the end of the displaced section, and on f.
 27r, where the correct sequence of the text is resumed; on both f.
 19r and f.
 27r, the last 6 lines of the misplaced section are written by a second hand on top of the earlier, erased text.

 ff.
-170r–172v: part of running titles but no text.
+170r–172v: guidelines and part of running titles but no text.

 f.
 226v: blank.